Are-Jae/Refactoring-Project/README.md

-# horiseon-homework
+## Refactoring Project

 In order to better serve the client this webpage showcases how the client's services will benefit the user.

 This project utilizes: HTML and CSS to build a functional and accessible webpage for the client that will garner interest from users.

 The reasoning behind this webpage is to communicate to users how the client can assist user in building a reputation for their brand.

 This project will streamline user's inqueries into the client's skillset in optimizing user's brand reputation and social media presence.

 This was the User Story and Acceptance Criteria provided for me: